Jmuhleman/pw_CLD/pw2/CLD_Labo02_Butty_Muhlemann.md

 Advantages of using a RDS:

 * Maintenances tasks are overtaken by the provider (AWS) and allow us to focus solely on high value task.
-* Security architecture may be better implemented by the provider (AWS) than if we decided to implement averything from scratch.
+* Security architecture may be better implemented by the provider (AWS) than if we decided to implement everything from scratch.
 * Built-in recovery and redundancy in case of breakdown of the hardware.

 Disadvantages of using RDS: